What is early intervention?

 If you don’t have a diagnosis or experts are having trouble reaching a diagnosis, that’s OK.
 The paediatrician might say that your child is slow in reaching developmental milestones, like speech or mobility, because of developmental delay.
 You and the paediatrician can use this information to work out which early interventions will best target your child’s delays.

 Once your child has finished a course of early intervention, you might need to go back to your paediatrician for a review.
-Depending on your child’s progress, the paediatrician might send your child for more of the same type of early intervention or for something new.
+Depending on your child’s progress, the paediatrician might recommend that your child has more of the same type of early intervention or something new.